Gaggia Classic Pro Review. Still The Best in 2022?

 Another thing to note is to make sure you’re using the proper descaler.

-Some people work with different forms of descaler, which can likewise damage this coating.
+Some people use different kinds of descaler, which can also damage this coating.

 Gaggia Descaler Liquid